yancmo1/crumb-recipe-pwa/README.md

-# Crumb - Offline Recipe PWA
+# CrumbWorks - Offline Recipe PWA

 A mobile-first Progressive Web App for managing and cooking from recipes offline.
 Built with React, TypeScript, and designed specifically for home cooks.